ecazelles/CLT_Sinkhorn/README.md

-# CLT for Sinkhorn divergences
+# CLT for entropy-regularized optimal transport

-Matlab code to reproduce the results of the paper "Central limit theorems for entropy-regularized optimal transport on finite spaces and statistical applications", Jérémie Bigot, Elsa Cazelles and Nicolas Papadakis. https://projecteuclid.org/euclid.ejs/1576119711
+Matlab code to reproduce the results of the paper "Central limit theorems for entropy-regularized optimal transport on finite spaces and statistical applications", JÃ©rÃ©mie Bigot, Elsa Cazelles and Nicolas Papadakis. https://projecteuclid.org/euclid.ejs/1576119711